viamrobotics/docs/docs/services/slam/cartographer/_index.md

 If you do not have any maps on your **Location** page's **SLAM library** tab, and you do not wish to use [cloudslam](../cloudslam/), but you still want to use localizing and updating modes with cartographer, you can take the following steps.

-1. save a `.pbstream` file by using the [GetInternalState or InternalStateFull APIs](../#api) by using one of the SDKs.
+1. Save a `.pbstream` file by using the [GetInternalState or InternalStateFull APIs](../#api) by using one of the SDKs.
 Note, `InternalStateFull` is currently only implemented in Go.
-2. ensure the `.pbstream` file is located somewhere on the machine, and note the directory path to that file.
+2. Ensure the `.pbstream` file is located somewhere on the machine, and note the directory path to that file.
 3. In your cartographer's config, update the `existing_map` field with the path to the file that was noted in #2.

 your config should look something like the following: